tracel-ai/burn/burn-book/src/quantization.md

 | `QInt8` | 8-bit signed integer quantization. |

-Quantization parameters are defined based on the range of values to represent and can typically be calculated for the layer's entire weight tensor with per-tensor quantization or separetely for each channel with per-channel quantization (commonly used with CNNs).
+Quantization parameters are defined based on the range of values to represent and can typically be calculated for the layer's entire weight tensor with per-tensor quantization or separately for each channel with per-channel quantization (commonly used with CNNs).

 Burn currently supports the following `QuantizationScheme` variants.